Tidal streams and currents

 Now that we learned how to construct a basic CTS diagram, let's have a more thorough look at vectorization of tidal streams, and finding Course to Steer in practical scenarios.

 As we intend to sail from A to B, see Figure 8.14, we locate the nearest tidal diamand and read the rate and direction for the time (relative to HW standard port) we are sailing.
-To counteract this tidal stream we shall construct a Course to Steer (CTS) in the chart.
+To counteract this tidal stream we shall construct a Course to Steer (CTS) on the chart.

 First we draw a line from the starting point through the destination and beyond – this line is our Ground Track aka Course over Ground (COG) – and subsequently mark with two arrowheads in the middle.